"oo (food)" Sound Clip

-Student Workbook page 3 – ed /id/ – planted
+Student Workbook page 3 – oo – food

-“This is the suffix ed – it makes three different sounds, but today we are only going to learn one of the sounds /id/ like in the word planted.
+“This is the vowel team oo.
+The oo makes two different sounds but today we are going to learn that it makes the sound /oo/ like in the word food.
 What is the name of this sound?
-The picture card for /id/ is planted.
-Say planted.
+The picture card for oo is food.
+Say food.
 Good.
 When I point to the picture word, say the letter’s name, give its sound and say the picture word.
 Watch me as I demonstrate.”

-Say ed, /id/, planted then have student repeat 3 times.
+Say oo, /oo/, food then have student repeat 3 times.

 “Close your eyes.
 I will say a word.
-You will repeat the word and listen for the suffix /id/ at the end of the word.
-If you hear the suffix /id/ at the end of the word, raise your hand.
+You will repeat the word and listen for the /oo/ sound.
+If you hear /oo/, raise your hand.
 Let’s practice.
-Say melted.
-Do you hear the suffix /id/ in the word melted?
-Yes, you hear the suffix /id/ in melted so you raise your hand.
+Say pool.
+Do you hear the /oo/ sound in pool?
+Yes, you hear the /oo/ sound in pool so you raise your hand.
 Good.
 Let’s practice some more words.”

 Repeat this activity with:

 hoop, moose, snooze, moody, cheer, pooch, igloo, greedy, rooster, poodle